jfallmann/RNAmediator/docs/source/tutorial.rst

 .. _BedTools: https://bedtools.readthedocs.io/en/latest/content/tools/getfasta.html

-The command line call for this simple scenario is supposed to look like this, where `window`, `span` and `ulim` are options for RNAplfold_ and will be used to collect and summarize results in the the `RIssmed_collect_plfold` step:
+The command line call for this simple scenario is supposed to look like this, where `window`, `span` and `ulim` are options for RNAplfold_ and will be used to collect and summarize results in the the `RNAmediator_collect_plfold` step:

 .. _RNAplfold: https://www.tbi.univie.ac.at/RNA/RNAplfold.1.html

 .. code-block:: shell

-    RIssmed_plfold -s FASTA -x BedFile --window SizeOfWindowToFold --span BasepairSpan -u ulim
+    RNAmediator_plfold -s FASTA -x BedFile --window SizeOfWindowToFold --span BasepairSpan -u ulim

 By default all results are printed to stdout.
 The first output is the folded sequence without constraints.
 This output can be redirected to a file using ``--unconstraint nameforunconstraint``.
 The following outputs are the matrices for an unpaired constraint and for an paired constraint.
 These matrices can also be redirected to a file using ``--paired nameforpaired`` or ``--unpaired nameforunpaired``.
 The folder to which these files should be saved is determined via the ``--outdir`` flag.